Undergraduate Program Earth Science

 Earth Science Bachelor's Degree: Why PSU?

 Our location in Portland provides you access to a geological paradise.
-What better place to study the earth than in the center of a volcanic region, within walking distance of a landslide, driving distance of glaciers, and an important source area of meteorites and other geologic activity that can provide us with new insights of the past, present and future.
+What better place to study the earth than in the center of a volcanic region, within walking distance of a landslide, driving distance of glaciers, and an important source area of meteorites and other geologic activity that can provide us with new insights into the past, present, and future.

 Our dedicated faculty also bring a broad range of expertise to your classes, and many have years of experience working with K-12 schools and teachers.